oh2mp/esp32_smart_rv/README.md

 the AP info on the screen, connect to WiFi **ESP32 Smart RV**, accept that there's no internet connection and take your browser to http://192.168.4.1/

 The web GUI should be self explanatory.
 Flame threshold is for MAX6675 beacon and it's the temperature that we believe that the gas flame is burning.
-100°C is a good value.
-After the flame distinguishes, the temperature drops under 100 quite fastly.
-The water tank volume is for that the horizontal scale can be drawn onto the screen.
+100°C is a good value to start.
+It looks that when the flame distinguishes, the temperature drops under 100 quite fastly depending on the distance of the thermocouple.
+The water tank volume is for that the horizontal scale can be drawn onto the screen under the water tank info.

 It's a good idea to find out the Bluetooth MAC addresses of the beacons beforehand.
 For Ruuvi tags the easiest way is to use Ruuvi software.
 For other beacons eg.